metrorailings/OwlBlog/content/posts/week-6-supercontest-picks-1.md

 > Steelers -3

 Having watched Pittsburgh in action last week, I see them running a pretty crisp passing offense.
 Cleveland's passing offense still remains a bit of a work in progress, though Stefanski's scripted plays and the bootleg concepts have been paying serious dividends over the past few games.
+Baker still has yet to fully find his groove in this Kubiak-inspired offense.

-I don't expect Baker to finally find his groove in this offense against a Steelers defense almost certainly featuring the best pass rush in the league.
+I don't expect this game to be the one where Baker finally develops a rhythm.
+This Steelers team arguably features the best pass rush in the league.
+Given his past history dealing with pressure, Baker will likely struggle, especially if his ribs are still sore from the last game.